 TFS 2017 | TFS 2015 | Previous versions

-Access levels determine which TFS web portal features users or groups can access.
+Access levels determine which web portal features users or groups can access from an on-premises TFS.
 When you add a user or group to a team or team project, they're automatically granted access to those features supported by the default access level, which is Basic.
 This provides most users all the features they need.

-Assign Stakeholder access to those users who need to enter bugs, view backlogs, boards, charts, and dashboards, but who don't have a TFS CAL.
-Stakeholder access is free.
-Stakeholders can also view releases and manage release approvals.
-See Stakeholder access for details of features available to stakeholders.
+- Assign Stakeholder ▼ access to those users who need to enter bugs, view backlogs, boards, charts, and dashboards, but who don't have a TFS CAL.

-Assign Advanced access to those users for whom you've purchased the full Test feature set.
+- For TFS 2015, Assign Advanced ▼ access to those users for whom you've purchased the full Test feature set.
 Here are the purchasing options:

 - Higher-level Visual Studio subscriptions: Visual Studio Test Professional, Visual Studio Enterprise, or MSDN platform subscriptions.
 These include a TFS CAL plus the rights to access the full set of Test features.